notwa/rc/README.md

 (zsh) sets up and detaches a screen for running daemons as other users, etc.

-will close any existing screens of the same name using its companion script, unscreen.
+this will close any existing screens of the same name using its companion script, unscreen.

 e.g. run znc as user znc in a screen called znc: `screeny znc znc znc -f`. znc!